Jardin du Luxembourg: Statuary

 The garden contains just over a hundred statues, monuments, and fountains, scattered throughout the grounds.
 Surrounding the central green space are twenty figures of French queens and illustrious women standing on pedestals.
-They were commissioned by Louis Philippe I in 1848 and include: Anne of Austria, Anne of Brittany, Anne of France, Anne Marie Louise of Orléans, Bertha of Burgundy, Blanche of Castile, Clémence Isaure, Jeanne III of Navarre, Laure de Noves, Louise of Savoy, Margaret of Anjou, Margaret of Provence, Marguerite de Navarre, Marie de' Medici, Mary, Queen of Scots, Matilda, Duchess of Normandy, Saint Balthild, Saint Clotilde, Saint Genevieve, and Valentina Visconti.
+They were commissioned by Louis Philippe I in 1848 and include: Anne of Austria, Anne of Brittany, Anne of France, Anne Marie Louise of Orléans, Bertha of Burgundy, Blanche of Castile, Clémence Isaure, Jeanne III of Navarre, Laure de Noves, Louise of Savoy, Margaret of Anjou, Margaret of Provence, Marguerite de Navarre, Marie de' Medici, Mary, Queen of Scots, Matilda of Flanders, Saint Balthild, Saint Clotilde, Saint Genevieve, and Valentina Visconti.

 Location of the series Reines de France et Femmes illustres (Queens of France and Famous Women) around the central basin.